abhinav7693ngh/Domes.js/README.md

 ### **Min Priority Queue**

-You can make Min Priority Queue object as follows.
+You can make Min Priority Queue object using new keyword as follows.

 ```javascript
     const my_Min_Priority_Queue = new domes.MinPriorityQueue();
 ```

-> Parameter number can be derived as argument number.
+> Parameter number/alphabet can be derived as argument number.
 E.g. 1/a means first argument, 2/b means 2nd argument... etc.

-Now you can run the following methods on this object.
+Now you can run the following methods on this object and start using your Min Priority Queue.

 * **enqueue()**
     * **Parameter/s**
-        1. Value that is needed to be inserted.
+        1. Value that is needed to be enqueued.
         2. Priority in number format apart from Infinity/-Infinity.
     * **Returns**
         * The same passed value.